rieg-ec/dotfiles/nvim/README.md

 - <Leader>f ~ put :%s/<match>/<replace>/gc into input to replace text one by one (normal)
 - \`\` ~ go back to last cursor position after done with replacing
 - <C-r> ~ enter text and replace with y/n one by one

+- zz ~ bring current line to middle of window
+- <Ctrl-e> ~ scroll window instead of cursor (useful for scrolling past end of file)
+- <Ctrl-y> ~ scroll window instead of cursor

 ### rollback changes: